 Before the Amended Rules, the investment test considered an acquisition significant if the registrant's investments in the target exceed 20% of the registrant's total assets as of the end of the buyer's most recent fiscal year.
-In order to closely align the acquisition's economic significance to the registrant where both entities or business are not under common control, the Amended Rules now compare the registrant's investments in and advances to the acquired or disposed business to the aggregate worldwide market value of its voting and non-voting equity (aggregate worldwide market value).
+In order to closely align the acquisition's economic significance to the registrant where both entities or businesses are not under common control, the Amended Rules now compare the registrant's investments in and advances to the acquired or disposed business to the aggregate worldwide market value of its voting and non-voting equity (aggregate worldwide market value).
 The aggregate worldwide market value is the average of the registrant's worldwide market value for voting and non-voting common stock calculated daily for the last five trading days of the registrant's most recently completed month prior to the earlier of either the registrant's announcement date or the acquisition's or disposition's agreement date.
 This amendment is expressly limited to acquisitions and dispositions.
 If the aggregate worldwide market value is not available, the registrant would continue to apply the investment test existing before the Amended Rules.
-Under the Amended Rules, "investments" include the fair value of contingent consideration if required to be recognized at fair value at the acquisition date under US GAAP or IFRS-IASB.
+Under the Amended Rules, "investments" include the fair value of contingent consideration if required to be recognized at fair value at the acquisition date under U.S. generally accepted accounting principles (GAAP) or International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS-IASB).

 Before the Amended Rules, the income test considered an acquisition significant if the registrant's share of pre-tax income from continuing operations of the target exceeds 20% of its pre-tax income for the most recent fiscal year.
 To avoid immaterial acquisitions being deemed significant, the Amended Rules revised the income test by adding a new component (revenues less permitted expenses) which allows the deduction of intercompany eliminations from the target's total revenue from continuing operations when the registrant and the acquired business have material revenue in each of the two most recently completed fiscal years, and consider an acquisition significant only if both the existing and the additional components are exceeded.
-Therefore, when the revenue component of the income test applies, both the revenue and net income components must be exceeded to determine whether a subssidiary is signigicant.
+Therefore, when the revenue component of the income test applies, both the revenue and net income components must be exceeded to determine whether a subsidiary is significant.